 June’s most influential mentor was the late Marty Schuman, who encouraged her to expand her style to what we enjoy hearing from her today – a wide range of genres, from graceful songs to driving fiddle tunes.
 She enjoys jamming, especially at night, usually providing a harmony line, either on autoharp or vocals.
 A familiar face at MLAG, the Swannanoa Gathering in North Carolina, and many other musical festivals, she enjoys getting together with other musical partners in duos or band situations.

 June lives in France with her husband Bernard, but spends much time each year in the U.S. visiting relatives and playing music.
-She was the 1997 Mountain Laurel Autoharp Champion and has released two recordings, her own “Shining Bright Like Gold” and “Old Time Journey” in collaboration with Mike Fenton.
+She was the 1997 Mountain Laurel Autoharp Champion and has released two recordings, her own “Shining Bright Like Gold” and “Going Down the Valley” in collaboration with Mike Fenton.
 This is June’s fourth time on the MLAG stage as a featured performer.